purerosefallen/ygopro-pm/README.md

 - `0x8	Send to Graveyard` = Put a card into the discard pile; discard a card
 - `0x10	Return to Hand` = Put a card that is In Play into a player's hand
 - `0x20	Return to Deck` = Put a card into a player's deck
-- `0x40	Hand Destruction` = Take a card or have your opponent, take a out of their hand; decrease their hand size
+- `0x40	Hand Destruction` = Decrease the opponent's hand size
-- `0x80	Deck Destruction` = Take a card or have your opponent, take a out of their deck; decrease their deck size
+- `0x80	Deck Destruction` = Decrease the opponent's deck size
-- `0x100	Increase Draw` = Put a card from the top of the deck into a player's hand
+- `0x100	Increase Draw` = Put the top card of a player's deck into a player's hand
 - `0x200	Search Deck` = Look at a player's deck
-- `0x400	Recover from Graveyard` = Put a card from the discard pile into a player's hand, or In Play
+- `0x400	Recover from Graveyard` = Put a card from the discard pile into a player's hand or In Play
-- `0x800	Change Card Position` = Switch an Active Pokémon with a Benched Pokémon, or vice-versa
+- `0x800	Change Card Position` = Switch an Active Pokémon with a Benched Pokémon or vice-versa
 - `0x1000	Get Control` = Add a Special Condition to a Pokémon
 - `0x2000	Increase/Decrease ATK/DEF` = Increase or decrease a Pokémon's HP
-- `0x4000	Pierce` = Make a Pokémon do more damage, have a Pokémon take less damage, or prevent damage done to a Pokémon
+- `0x4000	Pierce` = Increase or decrease the damage done from a Pokémon's attack; prevent damage done to a Pokémon
 - `0x8000	Multiple Attacks` = Make a Pokémon able to attack more than once per turn
-- `0x10000	Restrict Attack` = Make a Pokémon unable to use its attacks; Mega Evolution; end a player's turn before that player can attack
+- `0x10000	Restrict Attack` = Make a Pokémon unable to use its attacks; Mega Evolution; end a player's turn
 - `0x20000	Direct Attack` = **N/A**
 - `0x40000	Special Summon` = Put a Pokémon In Play; play a non-Pokémon card as if it were a Pokémon
 - `0x80000	Token` = **N/A**
 - `0x100000	Type` = Lists a Pokémon category (species) in the text box
 - `0x200000	Attribute` = Lists a non-Attack Cost Energy Type in the text box
 - `0x400000	Reduce LP` = Put a Damage Counter on a Pokémon, except due to a Pokémon's attack
-- `0x800000	Recover LP` = Remove a Damage Counter from a Pokémon
+- `0x800000	Recover LP` = Remove a Damage Counter from a Pokémon; heal damage from a Pokémon
 - `0x1000000	Cannot Destroy` = Make a Pokémon unable to be Knocked Out; doesn't count as a Knocked Out Pokémon
 - `0x2000000	Cannot Target` = Remove a Special Condition from a Pokémon
-- `0x4000000	Counter` = Lists a counter/marker in the text box; put any counters/markers on a card, or remove them
+- `0x4000000	Counter` = Lists a counter/marker in the text box; put any counters/markers on a card or remove them
 - `0x8000000	Gamble` = Flip a coin; rock-paper-scissors; guess information
 - `0x10000000	Fusion` = **N/A**
 - `0x20000000	Synchro` = **N/A**
-- `0x40000000	Xyz` = Lists an Evolution card in the text box; Evolution; evolve or devolve a Pokémon
+- `0x40000000	Xyz` = Lists an Evolution or LV.X (Level-Up) card in the text box; evolve, devolve or Level Up a Pokémon
-- `0x80000000	Cancel out Effect` = Cause a Poké-Body, Poké-Power, or ability to stop working
+- `0x80000000	Cancel out Effect` = Cause a Poké-Body, Poké-Power or Pokémon Power/ability to stop working
 </details>

 #